 Be consistent and make sure that your conversation is logically structured.
 Of course, you cannot predict all questions which you will ask as many of them will be based on the information you find out during the interview, but make sure that the interviewee follows your train of thought.

 Use open-ended questions

-The obvious advantage of an open-ended question is that new unexpected information can be uncovered which you did not take into account before.
+The obvious advantage of an open-ended question is that new unexpected information can be uncovered that you did not take into account before.

 Ask about past and present

-Questions about future are not recommended on the interview because they will allow respondent to start imagining possible scenarios, share subjective opinion and make predictions.
+Questions about the future are not recommended in the interview because they will allow respondents to start imagining possible scenarios, share subjective opinions and make predictions.
 Such questions are misleading because they are not based on facts.
-It is an assumption that respondent does for you (Example: What features do you think would be useful in this mobile app?).
-The right approach would be to focus on past and present rather than talking about future (Example: Could you please show us how you are using the app?
-Is there any difficulties that you encounter?).
+It is an assumption that the respondent does for you (Example: What features do you think would be useful in this mobile app?).
+The right approach would be to focus on the past and present rather than talking about the future (Example: Could you please show us how you are using the app?
+Are there any difficulties that you encounter?).

-Ask respondent about their real experience now and in the past, ask about specific cases, which difficulties respondent encountered and now they resolved them.
+Ask respondents about their real experience now and in the past, ask about specific cases, which difficulties respondents encountered, and how they resolved them.